 - Pain and Suffering – These are damages that do not have an accurate measurement or are difficult to calculate.
-Courts utilize the best judgement of the jurors to value human emotions.
+Courts utilize the best judgment of the jurors to value human emotions.
 The jurors will use their history, sense of judgment, their experiences to come to a fair value for the injured parties’ pain and suffering.

 What are some of the most frequently asked questions as it relates to how your motorcycle crash will impact you and your family.
 In addition, what are some of the issues our motorcycle injury lawyers will help you with?
 From dealing with the insurance companies, working to help you get medical records and medical bills, helping with property damage issues, etc.

 There is a belief by insurance adjusters and the insurance companies they work for that not all medical treatments are equal, and they tend to evaluate your injuries based on these beliefs when they review personal injury claims.
-When you are injured in a motorcycle accident you should immediately see a medical professional to be diagnosed, also when being treated by medical professionals follow their advice and continue treatment, insurance adjusters will consider not only the type of treatment but also the length of treatment.
+When you are injured in a motorcycle accident you should immediately see a medical professional to be diagnosed, also when being treated by medical professionals follow their advice, and continue treatment, insurance adjusters will consider not only the type of treatment but also the length of treatment.
 The belief by the insurance adjusters is that the longer you are treated, the longer it takes for you to heal from your injuries.
 This may determine the degree of pain and suffering you eventually receive.

-Insurance companies also will evaluate documentation from medical professional such as medical records from physicians, emergency room records, hospital, or medical clinic records.
+Insurance companies also will evaluate documentation from medical professionals such as medical records from physicians, emergency room records, hospital, or medical clinic records.
 Although the insurance adjusters will consider records from physical therapists, occupational therapists, acupuncturists, and Chiropractors, during their evaluations, they will be treated differently.

 As an example, although physical therapy is a common medical treatment after being injured in a motorcycle accident, the insurance companies may use a lower multiplier when evaluating claims compared to a spine and neck specialist.
-Chiropractic and massage therapist treatments will be given even less wight than Physical therapists and occupational therapists.
+Chiropractic and massage therapy treatments will be given even less wight than Physical therapists and occupational therapists.

 You probably have typed in motorcycle accident attorneys near me and our Stuart Florida Shiner Law Group office came up in your menu, that is like, you so many others are interested in knowing what to do when injured in a motorcycle crash, how do you handle the insurance companies and what treatments should you be utilizing after an accident.
 Your first priority should be your recovery thus allowing our attorneys to handle the negotiations with the insurance adjusters and the insurance companies.
-We have the experience and the expertise in dealing with the personal injury accidents, we understand that you need to take care of yourself, to heal and work on your recovery, while we present your medical history and the accident details with these adjusters.
-We can help present the police reports, witness statements, pictures and videos and other documentation which will describe what occurred and your medical records to detail your recovery.
+We have the experience and the expertise in dealing with personal injury accidents, we understand that you need to take care of yourself, to heal and work on your recovery, while we present your medical history and the accident details with these adjusters.
+We can help present the police reports, witness statements, pictures and videos, and other documentation which will describe what occurred and your medical records to detail your recovery.
 We work with the insurance adjuster as they investigate the claim and are prepared to respond to their questions and help them better evaluate the true value of the claim.

-Our attorneys will be able to provide details to evidence actual damages, lost wages, medical bills, property damage and other damages that may not be calculated such as pain and suffering.
-In most situations, the insurance adjusters will offer a figure lower than actual damages, which is why selecting our attorneys to help you though this process is extremely important, as we have the experience necessary to respond.
+Our attorneys will be able to provide details to evidence actual damages, lost wages, medical bills, property damage, and other damages that may not be calculated such as pain and suffering.
+In most situations, the insurance adjusters will offer a figure lower than actual damages, which is why selecting our attorneys to help you through this process is extremely important, as we have the experience necessary to respond.

-Where to seek Medical Treatment in Florida after a Motorcycle Crash
+Where to seek Medical Treatment in Florida after a Motorcycle Crash?

 As discussed, motorcycle crashes can, and do, occur throughout Florida.
 Our lawyers have helped injured people in virtually every county in South Florida and Central Florida.
 These accidents occur on nearly every type of roadway, including areas on I-95 or Florida’s Turnpike, local streets, and even in rural areas.
 If you happen to be hurt after a crash then you should seek medical treatment in the area you live in order to make sure you have the ability to regularly seek medical advice from your doctors.

-Because these types of crashes occur in many different geographical areas in Florida, our law Firm has made sure that we too have offices throughout Florida to make providing legal services more convenient to our clients.
+Because these types of crashes occur in many different geographical areas in Florida, our law firm has made sure that we too have offices throughout Florida to make providing legal services more convenient to our clients.
 Our lawyers can meet our clients at one of our local law Firm offices such as our main office in Boca Raton, or our busy office in West Palm Beach.
 We can meet you to discuss your motorcycle case in Port St. Lucie or Fort Pierce, and just recently our Firm expanded to help injured riders in Belle Glade Florida.

-The reasons we have these many offices is because we often hear that client find our legal services because they search the internet for help by typing in “motorcycle accident lawyer near me” and one of our many business locations come up in their search.
+The reasons we have these many offices is because we often hear that clients find our legal services because they search the internet for help by typing in “motorcycle accident lawyer near me” and one of our many business locations come up in their search.
 Thus, it is also important to find a lawyer who is familiar with working with your medical doctor or healthcare provider in order to make your case generally move forward easier, especially when it is important to keep the insurance carriers up-to-date with your medical records and medical bills.